→ City Harvest Mobile Markets

 EDCAP is a program of the Community Service Society of New York (CSS).
 It was created to help New Yorkers struggling with student debt navigate the student loan repayment system and regain financial health.
 For more than 175 years, the Community Service Society has been the leading voice on behalf of low-income New Yorkers and continues to advocate for the economic security of the working poor.
 CSS responds to urgent, contemporary challenges with applied research, advocacy, litigation, and innovative program models that help the working poor achieve a better quality of life and promote a more prosperous city and state.
 For more information about CSS and the work it does, visit www.cssny.org.

 Hunter College is dedicated to the health, wellness and safety of our student body.
 The above link contains information and resources available to all currently enrolled students including a Food Pantry and stipends, emergency funding, legal immigration consultations among other resources.

 In order to support our students, the Division of Student Affairs provides one bag of groceries that will accommodate about four meals free of charge via the Purple Apron food pantry.
-Bags will be distributed at the Brookdale Campus, main lobby floor.
+Bags will be distributed at the Hunter College (68th Street) campus.
 The Purple Apron is open to all currently enrolled Hunter students.
 No sign-up required.
 Walk-ins welcome.
 Hunter ID is required for entry.